A skin cyst is a fluid-filled lump just underneath the skin. It's common and harmless, and may disappear without treatment.

 Treatment for a skin cyst from a GP

-See your GP if you think the cyst is infected.
+See a GP if you think the cyst is infected.
 You may need a course of antibiotics.

-Cysts can be removed at some GP surgeries who offer this service.
-If your surgery does not offer minor surgery facilities, you may be referred to a specialist, or you could pay for private treatment.
+Although some GP surgeries have minor surgery facilities, most do not remove cysts.
+You may be referred to a specialist, or you could pay for private treatment.

 This procedure will leave a scar.
 The cyst may also grow back, particularly if it was removed from the scalp or scrotum.